 Ochre?
 Ocher?
 I’ll choose the first spelling…

-No offense intended, ochre is simply more visually pleasing to me, in all probability only because it’s the same as the French spelling I have always been familiar with.
+No offense intended, ochre is simply more visually pleasing to me, in all probability only because it’s closet to the French spelling I have always been familiar with.
 Oddly in English (being the baffling thing it is) ochre and ocher are pronounced the same.
-Personal taste will make me chose again the more mineral sounding French ochre.
-The h being inaudible, that “cre” screeches like raw Earth crunched in a rough mortar.
+Personal taste will make me chose again the more mineral sounding French ocre, in which that “cre” screeches like raw Earth crunched in a rough mortar.
 I can virtually hear in this cre the ochre pigment being separated from the sand and other earthy bits that held it together as a colourful mass.
 The patient and relentless grinding, that slightly annoying sound can be heard again in “cr-aie” (chalk… think of it on a blackboard) or in “cr-ayon” (pencil… being sharpened on sandpaper perhaps?)
 Strangely, I find it also a pleasing sound as that token of planet Earth holds the promise of tangible colour, brings a whiff of its potential in the hands of men.

 I might not give an eye (too precious to me!) nor even a leg but if I could rewrite history, next time round I would not accept to stay in the car and play with my brother whilst my mother and a picture restorer friend of hers were given a private guided tour of Lascaux by Jacques Marsal, one of the boys who discovered the cave.
 By then it was already closed to the general public as degradation from human presence was becoming noticeable.
 (Today all you get to see is a life-size resin replica in the village below –if you’re into that sort of thing, apparently it’s very realistic.)
 Jacques must have done that visit a thousand times before but when Mum and Nelly recounted being led in darkness to a spot where he cracked a match in front of the so called “cave cathedral”, a curved ceiling, two meters off the ground covered with aurochs, horses, deers and even a unicorn! –seeing this awesome sweep of animals as the young boys, looking for caves/ hiding holes from the German enemy, saw it for the first time on the day they discovered it, I knew then and there from their starry eyes and broken voices I had missed the opportunity of a most unique communion with my far far away ancestors.